-If there is a proposal that the assets be distributed other than as specified in the Will, the executor will need to inform all beneficiaries and obtain consent from all adult beneficiaries to the change, preferably in writing.
+It is possible for assets to be distributed other than as set out in the Will.
+The executor must inform all beneficiaries and obtain consent from all adult beneficiaries to the change, preferably in writing (and preferably after each beneficiary has had the opportunity to seek independent legal advice).